History of AVCon

 July 20th, 21st and 22nd, 2019 – Adelaide Convention Centre

-The theme for AVCon 2019 is ‘Join the Party’, a reference to going on a fantasy journey in a party of adventurers.
-Unlike previous years with a fantasy theme, both Ayvee and Switch are characterised as magic users; Switch is a pyromancer (descended from a fire demon), and Ayvee is a hydromancer (descended from a water goddess).
-Ayvee was also canonised as having a pet lizard Switch didn’t like.
+The theme for AVCon 2019 was Join the Party—not an invitation to a birthday, but a reference to joining a party of adventurers on an epic journey or quest.
+Unlike previous years with a fantasy theme, both Ayvee and Switch were characterised as magic users.
+Switch was a pyromancer (descended from a fire demon), while Ayvee was a hydromancer (descended from a water goddess).
+Additionally, Ayvee was canonised as having a pet lizard that Switch didn’t like – a detail that has not come up since.

-Major sponsors include Nintendo, Madman Entertainment, Shin Tokyo, UniSA, Adelaide Convention Centre, and Good Games.
+Major sponsors included Nintendo, Madman Entertainment, Shin Tokyo, UniSA, the Adelaide Convention Centre, and Good Games.
+Minor sponsors were Oaks Hotel and Resorts, Eckersley’s, and Arda Wigs.

-Guests for AVCon 2019 included International voice actors Paul St. Peter (voice of Wormmon in Digimon and Xemnas in Kingdom Hearts) and D.C.
+Guests for AVCon 2019 included international voice actors Paul St. Peter (voice of Wormmon in Digimon and Xemnas in Kingdom Hearts) and D.C.
 Douglas (voice of Albert Wesker in Resident Evil and Yoshikage Kira in JoJo’s Bizarre Adventure).

 Art by Alana Plume.